breadboard-ai/breadboard/packages/website/src/docs/visual-editor/components.md

 ![Naming the newly created wire's ports](/breadboard/static/images/using-the-visual-editor/create-new-wire.png)

 After which we see that is now a new port on the runJavascript called, in this case at least, `context`.
+We can then access this port like any other within the component.

 ![The new dynamic ports](/breadboard/static/images/using-the-visual-editor/updated-ports.png)